 UHS Medical Services offers confidential medical services for students affected by sexual assault and dating violence including treatment of injuries, emergency contraception, pregnancy testing, HIV testing and counseling, and screening and treatment of other STIs.
 The UHS Women's Health clinic offers support to students who have experienced an unwanted sexual encounter.
-UHS does not perform forensic (“rape kit”) examinations; those are done by Meriter Hospital’s Forensic Nurse Examiner Program.
+UHS does not perform forensic (“rape kit”) examinations; those are done by UnityPoint Health--Meriter's Forensic Nurse Examiner Program.

 333 East Campus Mall, Floors 5 and 6

 24-Hour Nurse Line: 608-265-5600 (option 1)

-The Forensic Nurse Examiners Program at Meriter Hospital provides confidential medical and forensic examinations for the victims of sexual assault and dating violence.
+The Forensic Nurse Examiners Program at UnityPoint Health--Meriter provides confidential medical and forensic examinations for the victims of sexual assault and dating violence.
 The nurses can examine your body for injuries, collect evidence, and can offer medications to prevent STIs and/or pregnancy.
 Evidence can be collected within five days of assault.
-Victims can use these services regardless of their decision to involve police.
+There is no requirement to report to law enforcement if over 18.
 Call for information about payment; insurance does not need to be billed, some services can be accessed at no cost.

 UnityPoint Health--Meriter, 202 South Park St.